kougianos/ds-thesis/README.md

-## M.Sc.
-Data Science Thesis
-**Thesis Title**
-*Machine learning popular algorithms: In-depth analysis and hands-on implementation.*
+## Machine learning popular algorithms: In-depth analysis and hands-on implementation.

 **Scope - Purpose**
-The scope of this repository is to present essential information related with the fields of Data Science and Machine Learning, and implement a Command Line Interface that offers 3 main functionalities, explained below.
+The scope of this repository is to present essential information related with the fields of Data Science and Machine Learning, and implement a Command Line Interface that offers 3 functionalities, explained below.

-The theoretical part of this thesis is presented in Chapters 2 and 3 of thesis_kougianos.pdf, while the practical one in Chapter 4.
+The theoretical part of this thesis is presented in Chapters 2 and 3 of *thesis_kougianos.pdf*, while the practical one in Chapter 4.
 The 3 main functionalities that are currently supported by the CLI are:
- 1. Executing an algorithm of your choice to a predefined dataset.
-Algorithm execution metrics along with other information (username, cpu info etc.) are then saved to a MongoDB cluster.
+*	Executing a supervised learning algorithm of your choice to a predefined dataset.
+Algorithm execution metrics along with other information (username, cpu info etc.) are then saved in a MongoDB cluster.
+Supported algorithms: <br>
+  &nbsp;&nbsp;&nbsp;&nbsp; 1.
+SVM
+  &nbsp;&nbsp;&nbsp;&nbsp; 2.
+Logistic Regression
+  &nbsp;&nbsp;&nbsp;&nbsp; 3.
+Naive Bayes
+  &nbsp;&nbsp;&nbsp;&nbsp; 4.
+Decision Tree
- 2. Open a dataset of your choice and create excel files with basic and extended information regarding the dataset.
+*	Open a dataset of your choice and create excel files with basic and extended information regarding the dataset.
+The files are saved in a user-defined destination folder.
- 3. Retrieve algorithm execution metrics from other users (including yourself) and save them to an excel file.
+*	Retrieve algorithm execution metrics from other users (including yourself) and save them to an excel file, in a folder of your choice.

 **Architecture**
 TODO